 At Micris Dental Clinic, we provide you with the most professional root canal treatment in Dubai, with our specialist endodontists carrying out each procedure with the utmost care and accuracy to make sure you only get the best service you deserve.

 Your endodontist will examine if your pulp, which is the soft tissue inside your root canal, is either inflamed or infected.
 Untreated inflammation or infection in the pulp can lead to abscess or severe pain.
 Here are some of the signs that you may need a root canal treatment:

 In some cases, however, there are no evident symptoms.
 This is why a regular visit to your dentist is recommended.

 The root canal treatment would require one or more visits to complete the whole procedure.
 Upon consultation, your dentist will assess the condition for your tooth to determine if you are a candidate for root canal.
 Here is the step-by-step procedure on how the root canal treatment is done:

-The short answer to this question is no. When you come for a root canal treatment, It is made sure that your experience is comfortable and virtually pain-free.
+The short answer to this question is no. When you come for a root canal treatment, we make sure that your experience is comfortable and virtually pain-free.

-Most root canal treatments can be finished in just two or three appointments.
-During your first appointment, your dentist will examine your case and perform the extraction of the infected pulp from your tooth.
-As for your second and/or third appointment, the root canal is cleaned and a filling or crown is placed to prevent infections.
+Most root canal treatments can be finished in one visit.
+Occasionally, when infections are persistent, then two or three appointments may be necessary.
+During your first appointment, your dentist will examine your case and perform the removal of the infected pulp from your tooth.
+The tooth is then medicated, and the treatment completed at subsequent visits.

-The cost for a root canal procedure would vary based on these factors: the severity of the case, the particular tooth that needs treatment, as well as the additional restoration methods involved.
+The cost for a root canal procedure would vary based on several factors: the severity of the case, the particular tooth that needs treatment (how many canals it has), as well as the additional restoration methods involved.
 Generally speaking, saving your natural tooth through a root canal is less expensive than extracting it and replacing it with an implant or dental bridge.